bryanjhdang/stormhacks2-2024/README.md

-# Semi-Auto Cover Letter Generator
+# Cover Letter Generator
-A Python program to semi-automatically generate cover letters.
+A Python program to generate cover letters.
 This currently only works with job postings from the SFU co-op board because fields like job title, address, etc., are clearly listed out and can be parsed.

 ## How to use
 1. Clone the project or download it